krake747/hangar-747/golang/README.md

 ## 2. Build a Simple Web API with Echo (Current)

-Next step:
+Focus areas:

 - set up an Echo project
-- basic routing
+- basic routing and middleware
-- JSON responses
+- JSON responses and error handling
-- request handling
+- database integration with SQLite
-- logging and middleware
+- structured logging and testing
-- containerizing the API
+- linting and CI/CD

-Goal: create a minimal Go web service to build on later.
+Goal: create a modern Go web service with best practices.

+### Reflections

+I migrated the original file-based bookstore to a database-backed API using Echo, learning the power of web frameworks for structured development.
+Echo simplified routing and middleware, allowing me to focus on business logic rather than low-level HTTP handling.
+Integrating SQLite taught me about transactions, prepared statements, and data persistence beyond files.

+Adopting structured logging with slog improved observability, and adding comprehensive tests ensured reliability.
+Setting up golangci-lint for code quality and GitHub Actions for CI expanded my DevOps skills, enforcing standards automatically.

+The migration highlighted the importance of modular architecture, separating handlers, models, and clients.
+I also learned about defer patterns for resource management and problem details for API errors.
+This project solidified my understanding of building production-ready Go services.

+I expanded the original CRUD operations, added proper error responses, and integrated tooling for maintainability.
+The journey from simple file storage to a robust API demonstrated Go's strengths in web development.